 If left untreated, N gonorrhoeae can disseminate to areas of the body to cause skin and synovial infections; rarer complications include meningitis, endocarditis, and perihepatic abscesses.

 High rates of antimicrobial resistance have been reported, and antibiotic treatment should be guided by local and national guidelines.
-The main treatment for uncomplicated gonorrhea is dual therapy with single-dose intramuscular ceftriaxone plus single-dose oral azithromycin.
+The main treatment for uncomplicated gonorrhea is monotherapy with single-dose intramuscular ceftriaxone.

 The treatment of N gonorrhoeae is important in the prevention of infertility, chronic pelvic pain, and ectopic pregnancy in women.